How to Address a Skin Allergy in Your Pet

 Chocolate

 Theobromine, found in cocoa, is poisonous to cats and dogs due to its ability to induce convulsions, internal hemorrhage, and perhaps heart failure in high doses.
-Keep the chocolate out of the reach of many animals, especially dogs and cats, since they adore sweet stuff.
+Since dogs and cats adore sweet stuff, keep chocolate out of the reach of many animals.

 Grapes